(This post may contain affiliate links. Please read our disclosure policy for more information.)

 23. Learn About the Pioneers

 Learn all about the history of Pikes Peak at this free museum in Colorado Springs.
-The Pioneers Museum is located in what was once the El Paso County Courthouse.
+The Pioneers Museum is located in the former El Paso County Courthouse.
 Check their website for current exhibits and events.

 215 S Tejon St, Colorado Springs

-Learn how art connects with science and about how the atmosphere affects our daily lives at the National Center for Atmospheric Research.
-The research center, nestled in the Flatirons of Boulder, offers free guided tours during the week – and an interactive cloud maker.
+Learn how art connects with science and how the atmosphere affects our daily lives at the National Center for Atmospheric Research.
+The research center, nestled in the Flatirons of Boulder, offers free guided tours during the week.
+Make sure to stop and play with the clouds on the interactive cloud maker while you’re there.

 1850 Table Mesa Dr, Boulder

 It’s not uncommon to walk right past this art collection in Denver – in fact, not many people know it even exists.
-Free and open to the public, the Dikeou Collection offers tours, artist talks, and family events.
+The Dikeou Collection offers free tours, artist talks, and family events and is open to the public.

 1615 California St. Suite 515, Denver